Dre Campbell Farm

 6. Oregano Oil

 This oil also works great for killing and deterring ticks.
-It can kill ticks that come into contact with it in high doses.
+It can kill ticks that come into contact with it.

 7. Practice Good Pet Hygiene

-To make an essential oil spray for ticks on dogs, add 10 drops of oil of choice to one cup of apple cider vinegar.
-Shake well and use it to mist your dog’s fur.
+To make an essential oil spray for ticks on dogs, add 10 drops of your chosen oil to 1 cup of apple cider vinegar.
+Shake well, then mist your dog’s fur.

 8. Mow the Lawn and Keep It Hydrated

 Some ticks will hide in tall grass, so keep your lawn mowed short.
-Some species of ticks also prefer dry areas, so a hydrated lawn is less likely to harbor them.
+Some tick species also prefer dry areas, so a well-hydrated lawn is less likely to harbor them.

 9. Discourage Unwanted Animals from Entering Your Property